Yachting World

 The Race to Alaska starts at Port Townsend, British Columbia, and runs 750 miles to Ketchikan, Alaska Gray Wolf is Jeanne and Ev Goussev's family boat, a 40ft monohull built in 1995 from cold ...

-4. Race to Alaska
+4. The Race to Alaska Documentary Now Available for Streaming

-5. The Race to Alaska
+5. The 750-mile Race to Alaska is back on after a 2-year pandemic hiatus

-6. Race To Alaska The Hard Way
+7. Race To Alaska The Hard Way

 Race To Alaska The Hard Way.
 Jonathan McKee and his crew on the Bieker 44 take advantage of a new route in the Race to Alaska and reap the rewards.
 By Jonathan McKee.
 September 27, 2022.
 Matt ...